-Serious question: Would you be brave enough to tint your eyebrows at home?
-I have light blonde eyebrows.
-I also have little interest in filling in my light blonde eyebrows every day (and yet I do).
+Working out how to tint your eyebrows at home is tricky territory to travel.
+I have light blonde eyebrows but I also have little interest in filling in my light blonde eyebrows every day (and yet I do).
 It's less than ideal.
 But by tinting my eyebrows at home with a little dye, all of that changes.
 All of the little baby hairs that are otherwise invisible fill out, and suddenly my eyebrows have shape—suddenly I don't have carefully pencil in my brows using "hair-like" strokes.
 But here's the thing: it takes all of two minutes in the salon and costs around £10.
 Which certainly isn't a lot considering the long range of salon services I could indulge in, but it feels unnecessary when I could just do my eyebrow tinting at home.
 Slap on some colour, wait a minute, wipe it off—seems like something I could do.
 And so I did.
 And I haven't paid for an in-salon eyebrow tinting since.
 Intrigued?
-Scroll down to see how to tint your eyebrows at home.

 First, make sure your brows are clean and makeup-free.
 Then, brush through them with a spoolie as you normally would.
 You can apply a thin layer of Vaseline around your eyebrows to prevent accidental staining of the skin, but I've never had any problems, so I skip that step.